matthew-burchfield/Machine-Learning-Course/README.md

 Problem 2 was far more elusive.
 I was unable to achieve accuracy on the validation data that was much better than the regression methods explored in Lab 3.
 Overfitting was a persistent issue.
 Improvements in training accuracy seemed to exist in a zero sum game with increases in validation loss.

 Lab 5 again deals with the MRI slices data set.
-I construct a CNN which improves accuracy by about 30% without overfitting.
-This makes sense because CNNs are generally better at classifying images.
+I construct a CNN which improves validation accuracy to 84%.
+This makes sense because two dimensional CNNs are generally better at classifying images.
-As in Lab 4, the model is built successively, with each new version a more sophisticated version of its predecessor.

 In Lab 6 I build a RNN to simulate Bach chorales.
 The model performs decently when evaluated on the testing set, but when you actually listen to the generated chorales, you'll find them to be very poor imitations of Bach.
 .